 Keep Your Information Updated

 While the exemption is automatic, ensure that your property records reflect that the home is your primary residence.
-This can be crucial if your residency is ever questioned.
+This can be helpful if your occupancy or homestead status is ever questioned.
 Regularly verifying your property records can prevent disputes and ensure seamless access to protection when needed.
 Additionally, keeping your records current can facilitate smoother transactions if you decide to sell or refinance your home.

 Monitor Legislative Changes